shadel/cesium-build/README.md

-# PowerBI-React
+# PowerBI-React (Coming Soon)
-Power BI for React JS will allow developers to easily embed Power BI components into their own applications.
+Power BI for React JS which provides components and services to enabling developers to easily embed Power BI reports into their applications.